Understanding AI: A Tool, Not a Thinker

 - 9 min read

 Upon discovering that a hammer can drive a nail, no one concludes that the hammer is a carpenter.
-The distinction is so obvious.
-And yet with AI, we have built a very impressive hammer, and because it can produce a sentence that sounds like something a thoughtful person might say, a great many people have concluded that it thinks.
+The distinction is clear.
+Yet, with AI, we have built an impressive hammer.
+Because it can produce sentences that resemble thoughtful human speech, many people mistakenly believe it thinks.

-Some have gone further and concluded that this new hammer thinks better than we do.
-A few, God help them, have concluded that thinking was never much more than hammering in the first place.
-Worse still, there are those who mystify AI to persuade others to believe that human judgment is behind the times.
-But there is money in the mystification, and so they market the hammer as a carpenter.
+Some have gone further, claiming that this new hammer thinks better than we do.
+A few, unfortunately, have concluded that thinking was never much more than hammering in the first place.
+Worse still, there are those who mystify AI to persuade others that human judgment is outdated.
+However, there is profit in this mystification, and so they market the hammer as a carpenter.

-We are at a moment when many intelligent people insist that we must choose between two positions: either AI is a world-historical threat that will replace human thought and render us obsolete, or it is a revolutionary leap that will liberate us from the drudgery of thinking and free us for higher things.
+We are at a moment when many intelligent people insist that we must choose between two positions: either AI is a world-historical threat that will replace human thought and render us obsolete, or it is a revolutionary leap that will liberate us from the drudgery of thinking and free us for higher pursuits.
 The pessimists treat AI as a villain.
 The optimists treat it as a savior.
 Both camps make the same fundamental error: they assume that what AI does is the same kind of thing we do.
 It is not.
-AI does not think well or badly.
-It does not think.
-This error is why some folks cannot see clearly.
+AI does not think well or poorly.
+It does not think at all.
+This error clouds judgment.
 The pessimist fears a machine that will outsmart us.
 The optimist celebrates a machine that will think for us.
-Both have accepted the same false premise: that AI thinks at all.
-There is only a tool and alongside it a question that has always attended every tool since the first hand picked up the first stone: what will you do with it?
+Both accept the same false premise: that AI thinks.
+There is only a tool and, alongside it, a question that has always accompanied every tool since the first hand picked up the first stone: what will you do with it?

 I can only speak for what I have done with AI.
 I am a trial attorney.
-I have spent decades doing the sort of work that requires me to sit across from a client who has found conflict and to help them decide what to do about it.
-I am also, in my off-hours, what generous people call a hobby coder, which means I write code the way some people build birdhouses, with more enthusiasm than precision, and with results that occasionally surprise me.
-Over the past year, I have used artificial intelligence in both my lives.
-I have asked it to draft pleadings, organize discovery, craft emails, extract testimony from trial transcripts, and greatly improve upon the birdhouse I have been building for ten years.
-I have watched AI perform these tasks with a speed and fluency that is awe-inspiring.
+I have spent decades doing the kind of work that requires me to sit across from a client who has encountered conflict and help them decide how to address it.
+I am also, in my spare time, what some generously call a hobby coder.
+This means I write code the way some people build birdhouses, with more enthusiasm than precision, and with results that occasionally surprise me.
+Over the past year, I have used artificial intelligence in both my professional and personal life.
+I have asked it to draft pleadings, organize discovery, craft emails, extract testimony from trial transcripts, and greatly improve upon the iOS app (RoL-NH) I have been building for years.
+I have watched AI perform these tasks with impressive speed and fluency.

-I have discovered something from the experience.
-It should not require an entire essay to say it, and the fact that it does tells you something about the present moment.
+From this experience, I have learned something important.
+It should not require an entire essay to express, and the fact that it does indicates something about our current moment.
 What I have learned is this: AI reasons, but it does not know.
 It processes, but it does not judge.
-It can tell you everything about the law of negligence but cannot judge whether a client, sitting in this chair, with this injury and this life, ought to settle or fight.
-It can tell you everything about a computer program but cannot question whether it ought to exist.
+It can provide information about the law of negligence but cannot determine whether a client, sitting in this chair, with this injury and this life, ought to settle or fight.
+It can explain everything about a computer program but cannot question whether it ought to exist.
 AI can generate a medical treatment plan but cannot discern whether this patient, frightened and exhausted, needs medicine or mercy.
 It can draft a criminal sentencing memo but cannot weigh whether justice, in this case, looks more like punishment or rehabilitation.
 It can write a campaign speech but cannot judge whether the candidate speaking the words is serving the greater good.
 It can compile a family's case history but cannot care whether a child should be removed from their home or held closer to it.
 It can calculate the crime profile of a neighborhood but cannot see whether the young man on a corner deserves suspicion or a conversation.
 It can produce a brief for the Department of Justice but cannot weigh whether the power of the state, in this instance, should be wielded or withheld.
 AI can draft a bedtime story but cannot love your daughter enough to know whether she needs the story or whether she just needs you to sit there.
 There is a name for AI’s condition, and it was coined long before anyone imagined a computer.

 AI is, in a meaningful sense, the purest maniac ever built.
 Give it a framework, and it will be internally consistent with a perfection no human could match.
-It will never forget a rule, never tire of applying it, never be distracted by a headache or a worry about its children or have a vague feeling that something is not right.
-And that vague feeling, that unruly, irrational, magnificently human sense that something is not right despite every logical indication that it should be, is precisely where our judgment lives.
+It will never forget a rule, never tire of applying it, and never be distracted by a headache or a worry about its children.
+That vague feeling, that unruly, irrational, magnificently human sense that something is not right despite every logical indication that it should be, is precisely where our judgment resides.
 The significance of a sense of right and wrong is a core distinction unique to human activity.
 An attorney who ignores it is, in my opinion, a bad attorney.
 A coder who builds without it is reckless.
 A tool that cannot have it is neither.
 This is not a criticism of AI.
 A hammer is not a bad carpenter.
 It is not a carpenter at all, and no one thinks less of it for that.
-The tool is good precisely when it is ordered to its own purpose, and its purpose is not to judge, but to serve the one who does.
+The tool is good precisely when it is ordered to its own purpose, and its purpose is not to judge but to serve the one who does.
 The warning is not new.
 It is, in fact, very old.

 My daughter is a freshman at my alma mater, studying the liberal arts in the Great Books tradition.
-She has been calling me to talk about the books her professor assigns, the same professor I had thirty years ago, assigning many of the same books.
-At first, I thought the conversations we had were merely about the books themselves.
+She has been calling me to discuss the books her professor assigns, the same professor I had thirty years ago, who assigns many of the same texts.
+At first, I thought our conversations were merely about the books themselves.
 They were not.
 It occurred to me that the theme running across the readings cannot be accidental, though it is never stated outright: a warning against the seduction of employing a rational discipline.
 A scientist has a rational discipline.
 An engineer has it.
 A certain theologian treasured it.
-But there is a quiet seduction in any discipline that promises to do your thinking for you, that offers the clean simplicity of a closed system over the difficult, ambiguous work of judgment.
+But there is a quiet seduction in any discipline that promises to do your thinking for you, offering the clean simplicity of a closed system over the difficult, ambiguous work of judgment.
 The mind that surrenders to that seduction gains certainty and loses the world.
 Lucretius was neither a fool nor a villain.
 He wanted to free humanity from the terror of suffering and uncertainty.
-His solution was a rational one: if everything is atoms and void, then death is nothing to fear, the gods do not punish, and the universe is mercifully indifferent.
+His solution was rational: if everything is atoms and void, then death is nothing to fear, the gods do not punish, and the universe is mercifully indifferent.
 He builds a universe that explains everything from rainfall to human desire and leaves no room for the one thing his own poem depends on: that truth is worth pursuing, and beauty is worth making, even while toiling in the garden, even amid suffering.
 Especially amid suffering.
 His circle, like the maniac's, is complete.
 And like the maniac's, it is a prison.
 The maniac's circle is its own small hell: complete, self-contained, and cut off from everything that matters.
 But this is not merely a philosophical concern.
 It is a practical one, and I encounter it daily.

 So, what do we do?
 We do not choose between the extremes.
 I think G.K. would advise keeping both colors blazing.